frequency-chain/frequency/designdocs/DELEGATION.md

 ## Glossary
-* **Delegate**: An AccountId that has been granted specific permissions by its Delegator.
+* **Delegate**: An StaticId that has been granted specific permissions by its Delegator.
-* **Delegator**: An AccountId that has granted specific permissions to a Delegate.
+* **Delegator**: An StaticId that has granted specific permissions to a Delegate.
 * **Account**: a collection of key pairs which can have a specific token balance.
 * **AccountId**: A 32-byte number that is used to refer to an on-chain Account.
+* **StaticId**: A 32-byte number used as a lookup and storage key for delegations, among other things
 * **Provider**: A company or individual operating an on-chain Delegate Account in order to post MRC transactions on behalf of other Accounts.
 Provider Accounts will have one or more token balances.
 * **End User**: Groups or individuals that own an Account that is not a Provider Account.